/ tool-comparisons / Firebase Auth vs AuthJS for Solo Developers

 Mobile support.
 Firebase Auth has first-class native SDKs for iOS, Android, Flutter, and Unity.
 AuthJS is web-only (Node.js runtime).
 If you're building a mobile app, Firebase Auth has you covered.
 AuthJS doesn't work natively on mobile, though you could use it behind an API.

 Cost.
 Both are free for most solo developers.
 AuthJS is free forever with zero limits.
-Firebase Auth is free up to 50,000 MAU, then pay-as-you-go.
-Phone auth (SMS) costs money even on the free tier.
-For web apps, the cost difference only shows up at significant scale.
+Firebase Auth is free up to 50,000 monthly active users, then pay-as-you-go at $0.0055 per MAU for the next band (50,001 to 100,000), dropping in later tiers as volume grows.
+Phone auth (SMS) is billed per message even on the free tier, roughly $0.01 in the US, Canada, and India and as much as $0.06 in other regions.
+For web apps using email and social login only, the cost difference shows up just past 50,000 MAU.

 Vendor dependency.
 AuthJS runs in your codebase.
 Auth works as long as your server works.
 Firebase Auth depends on Google's infrastructure.
 If Firebase has an outage, your users can't authenticate.
 AuthJS gives you independence.
 Firebase gives you reliability backed by Google's SRE team.

 OAuth provider breadth.
-AuthJS supports over 60 OAuth providers out of the box: Google, GitHub, Discord, Twitch, Spotify, LinkedIn, and many more.
+AuthJS ships with more than 80 providers preconfigured: Google, GitHub, Discord, Twitch, Spotify, LinkedIn, and many more.
 Firebase Auth supports about a dozen major providers.
 If you need to authenticate users from a less common provider, AuthJS likely has an adapter.
 Firebase might not.

 Session management.
 AuthJS gives you callbacks at sign-in, JWT creation, and session generation.
 You can add custom claims, modify tokens, and control session behavior in your code.
 Firebase Auth manages sessions through its SDK with less customization.
 Token refresh and persistence are automatic but opaque.